Tuesday, April 1, 2025

-U.S. EIA Monthly Reports for Petroleum Marketing & Others are now available!
+U.S. EIA Monthly Reports for MER and EPM are now available!

 Happy Friday!

-The US Energy Information Administration (EIA) released their Monthly Reports for the beginning of October 2024, all are now available from the EIA website.
+The US Energy Information Administration (EIA) released their Monthly Energy Review & Electric Power Monthly Reports by March 28, 2025, they are now available from the EIA website.

-See what happened in the Petroleum Supply Monthly by clicking the link: Petroleum Supply Monthly - Energy Information Administration (eia.gov).
+See what happened in Electric Power Monthly by clicking the link: https://www.eia.gov/electricity/monthly/.

-Don’t forget to check out our ESC website!
-We are always here to help you out with your next project to move your liquids!
+Don’t forget to check out ESC’s website!
+We are always here to help you out with your next project to move your liquids or help update your equipment to reduce your emissions!

 Don’t forget to follow our Blog to hear more on the ever-changing energy and marine industry!

-U.S. EIA Weekly Updates for Petroleum & Other Liquids and Natural Gas are all now available!
+U.S. EIA Weekly Updates for Petroleum & Other Liquids, Natural Gas, and Coal are all now available!

 Happy Friday!

-The U.S. Energy Information Administration (EIA) Weekly Reports for Petroleum and Other Liquids, Gasoline and Diesel Fuel, and Natural Gas for the week ending October 4, 2024, are all now available from the EIA website.
+The U.S. Energy Information Administration (EIA) Weekly Reports for Petroleum and Other Liquids, Gasoline and Diesel Fuel, Natural Gas, and Coal for the week ending March 28, 2025, are all now available from the EIA website.

 See what happened This Week in Petroleum by clicking the link: This Week in Petroleum - U.S. Energy Information Administration (EIA).